rancher/rancher.github.io/rancher/v1.5/en/kubernetes/backups/index.md

 1. Change your orchestration type for the environment to **Cattle** by deleting the **Kubernetes** stack from the **Kubernetes** -> **Infrastructures Stacks**.
 Pods will remain intact and available.
 2. Delete the `disconnected` hosts and add new hosts.
 If you have opted to have [resiliency planes]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/kubernetes/resiliency-planes), you will need to add hosts with the label `etcd=true`.
-3. For each host that will be running the **etcd** service, mount the network storage containing backups.
-You will need to have an- see [Configuring Remote Backups](#configuring-remote-backups) section for details.
+3. For each host that will be running the **etcd** service, mount the network storage containing backups, this should have been created as part of [configuring remote backups](#configuring-remote-backups).
 Then run these commands:
     ```bash
     # configure this to point to the desired backup in /var/etcd/backups
     target=<NAME_OF_BACKUP>